PierreGode/Zcash/README.md

-Are you bored and have a massives GPUs? clone this git and extract. run by running ./miner and you will see how fast your GPU is.
+Are you bored and have a massives GPUs? clone this git and extract. install by running sh install.sh and you will see how fast your GPU is.
 NVIDIA 1080 can do 600/sol/s, can yours do better?